-We currently taking reservations on kittens ready to go home in the fall of 2018!
-Seal and blue colorpoints ,mitted and lynx and possibly mink are expected
+We currently taking reservations on kittens ready to go home in the October of 2018!
+Seal colorpoints ,mitted and lynx and seal mink are expected

 I am a licensed veterinarian and have been breeding exclusively TICA registered Ragdoll Cats since 1994.
 I fell in love with the breed because of their beautiful soft coats and laid back, dog-like temperments.
 I have 4 children and 3 dogs and I wanted a cat to fit in with my family and to keep me company.
 To me, they are the perfect cat!